Categories

 • For banks and financials, weaker regulation and lower capital requirements should help earnings growth of these companies.

-• Aerospace/Defense should benefit from potential increases in spending driven by sustained geopolitical tensions.
+• Aerospace/defense should benefit from potential increases in spending driven by sustained geopolitical tensions.

 • Health care companies could be helped by proposed deregulation that promotes competition and efficiency.
 However, lower prices could affect profits and is one of the reasons that large cap pharmaceutical stocks have declined post the election outcome.